elahd/pylaundry/README.md

 <img src="https://user-images.githubusercontent.com/466460/178060626-e447b18d-51ce-4cab-b366-a15063b17048.png" width="300px" />

 I wrote this library after moving into a building with ESD hardware.
 Doing laundry is my zen activity.
-Adding time to a dryer cycle with ESD's hardware is not zen.
+Adding money to a dryer with ESD's hardware is not zen.
 Here's why:

 ### Hardware